Don Imus could have saved himself a lot of trouble.

 Another viewer, a self-described "fed-up father of three boys," said he was "delighted to hear someone echo my longstanding observation that fathers these days are almost universally ridiculed by the media.
 It's been years since I've seen a humorous TV commercial where the joke is on the woman, for example."

 How can this be?
 For one thing, there's a lot of money to be made from portraying males so contemptuously.
 One of the best videos I've ever seen, the Merchants of Cool (produced by PBS) carefully documents why the modern media robs young males of their dignity.
-As I note in my book,
+As I note in my book, Home Invasion, the marketing industry, led by MTV, deliberately cultivates a grotesque male image known as a "mook" -- their definition of modern teen boys:

 "They are wilder and bolder and ruder and cruder than the average teen boy, but they are designed to keep our sons hyper and addicted to watching the aberrant behavior so that ever more ads can be pushed their way.
 They are the obnoxious pro wrestlers, the death-defying stars of the Jackass TV show, and the guys on MTV's Spring Break specials belching and dancing crazily with scantily clad women they met ten minutes earlier."

 Sadly, the tentacles of radical feminist thought are poisoning the image of groups of males in different ways.
 If you watch a few commercials or sit-coms, you'll see that dads are sloppy dolts who are always the last to know anything.
+Where's the outrage?
+If you listen to the often foul and violent rap and hip-hop music of today, you'll hear that young black and Hispanic men are hate-filled, selfish bigots who degrade women for fun.
+Where's the outrage?
+If you're a father-to-be, your preborn baby can be legally killed without your knowledge, much less your consent.
+For crying out loud, where is the outrage?

 Speaking of outrageous, consider what's happening in collegiate sports: reverse discrimination through Title IX, courtesy of radical feminist power and the U.S. government.
 Ostensibly, Title IX was designed to end sports "discrimination" against girls.
 In practice, it's less about opening doors for girls and more about slamming them for boys.